bmc/spark-hive-udf/README.md

 to build `target/hiveudf-0.0.1.jar`.
 Be sure to change the jar paths, below, if you use Maven to build the jar.

+**NOTE**: The `test` target currently doesn't invoke the ScalaTest unit tests, and I really don't like Maven enough to spend the time to figure out why.

 ## Running in Spark